kathirkathir2006/EG-Java-FSD-Demo/README.md

 They are closer to human language and are easier to understand and use.

 **Examples include Python, Java, JavaScript, and Ruby.**

+Abstraction: Internal Working - how its done rather than what we do

+  **eg:** ### saving a file with Notepad
+      Here we dont know how its saving the file in memory or what form will it be in inside memory etc.